josh-perry/love-cookbook/content/guides/fundamentals/functions.md

 sum(10, 20)
 ```

-A function can have multiple parameters, arguments, and return values, by separating them with a comma.
+A function can have multiple parameters, arguments, and return-values, by separating them with a comma.

 ```lua
 local function arithmetics(a, b)